-A survey by Public Health England has revealed that one in 10 three-year-olds has tooth decay.
+A survey by Public Health England has revealed that one in ten three-year-olds have tooth decay.
 Toddlers had an average of three teeth that were decayed, missing or filled.

 There are some simple steps that parents can follow to prevent this:

 - Avoid sugary drinks and snacks – The British Nutrition Foundation advices that foods and drinks containing sugar should be kept to mealtimes only.
 The more often your toddler has sugary foods or drinks, the more likely they are to get tooth decay.
 As a dentist, I recommend that children should have sugar-containing foods and drinks no more than four times a day.

 - What are good snacks – snacks such as fruit and raw vegetables, including tangerines, bananas, pieces of cucumber or carrot sticks.
 Other good snacks include toast, rice cakes and plain popcorn.
 Plus, limit the sugary drinks, water and milk are the best drinks for toddlers.

 - Brush teeth twice a day – Thorough brushing for two minutes, twice a day, once before bed, will help to prevent tooth decay using a small pea-sized amount of fluoride toothpaste.
 As a dentist, I advise that you should start brushing children’s teeth as soon as the first tooth appears and supervise their tooth brushing until they are seven or eight years old.